YashAnand1/itldims-cmd/Modified-Grep-Like/readme.md

 ```

 # Requested Features
-- Create `--only` flag to display only the key
+- Create `--only-key` flag to display only the key
 - - **Command:** `itldims get --only servers`
 - Create `--exact` flag to search for exact argument/s to filter out information that does not completely match
 - - **Command:** `itldims get --exact 8`